White Rock Creek: Course

 Intermittent in its upper reaches, the creek flows south, generally parallel to and between the Dallas North Tollway and Preston Road (State Highway 289).
 Its upper stretch flows from Frisco east of Preston, crossing under the Sam Rayburn Tollway State Highway 121.
 It crosses under Preston Road near Hedgcoxe Road in Plano.

 Widening slightly as it flows south and crosses Legacy Drive, the creek continues a southerly course through Plano between Preston Road and the Dallas North Tollway, narrowing again as it crosses West Spring Creek Parkway.
 It next crosses under West Parker Road where it passes through the Gleneagles Country Club.
-A number of parks encompass the creek as it next crosses under West Park Boulevard (State Highway 544).
+A number of parks encompass the creek as it next crosses under West Park Boulevard (FM 544).
 Still following a course between Preston and the Dallas North Tollway, the creek crosses West Plano Parkway, Atchison, Topeka and Santa Fe Railway tracks, President George Bush Turnpike, where it enters the City of Dallas.
 It continues past Frankford Road, runs through Preston Trail Golf Course, crosses under Keller Springs Road, Southern Pacific Railroad tracks, runs through Prestonwood Country Club where it is joined by McKamy Brook, then crosses Arapaho Road and Belt Line Road.

 After crossing Belt Line, the creek cuts east under Preston but quickly returns to a south-easterly course.
 From here, the creek meanders further and further east of Preston, no longer following it (or rather, Preston no longer follows the creek).
 The creek crosses Hillcrest Road just north of Interstate 635, it then flows under Interstate 635 just east of Hillcrest, flows adjacent to Park Central drive and along the western edge of Medical City Dallas Hospital complex, where it widens, then flows under U.S. Highway 75 (North Central Expressway) south of Forest Lane.
 From Belt Line Road to White Rock Lake, the creek's lowland flood plain is a park and a popular bicycling and running venue for Dallas residents.

 DART rail bridges the creek east of US 75, where Johnson Creek joins White Rock Creek.
 The creek crosses Royal Lane where, at this point, it has entered a more urban environment, crossing under Greenville Avenue and Walnut Hill Lane east of Presbyterian Hospital-Dallas.
 From here, Cottonwood Creek (containing Floyd Brook) joins White Rock Creek which soon enters (or creates) White Rock Lake, a man-made reservoir no more than 20 feet (6 m) deep serving the city of Dallas.
 After White Rock Lake, the creek flows south past Interstate 30 and U.S. Highway 175 (the C.F.
 Hawn Freeway) and merges with the Trinity River.